-Our credit exposures are to a select target market comprising high-income and high net worth individuals, established corporates, and medium-sized enterprises.
+Our credit exposures are to a select target market comprising high income and high net worth individuals, established corporates, and medium-sized enterprises.
 Our risk appetite continues to favour lower risk, income-based lending, with exposures well collateralised and credit risk taken over a short to medium term.

 These target clients have remained active during the financial year, and have displayed a level of resilience, seeking out opportunities despite the volatility in the markets.
+We have been well positioned to assist our clients across borders, notably many of our South African clients, who have sought investments outside of South Africa.

-Our core loan book remains well diversified with commercial rent producing property loans comprising approximately 15.8% of the book, other lending collateralised by property 3.2%, high net worth and private client lending 47.0% and corporate lending 34.0% (with most industry concentrations well below 5.0%).
-Our focus over the past few years to realign and rebalance our portfolios in line with our risk appetite framework is reflected in the relative changes in asset classes on our balance sheet, showing an increase in private client and corporate and other lending, and a reduction in lending collateralised by property as a proportion of our book.
+Our core loan book remains well diversified with commercial rent producing property loans comprising approximately 15.6% of the book, other lending collateralised by property 3.2%, high net worth and private client lending 47.6% and corporate lending 33.6% (with most industry concentrations well below 5.0%).
+Our focus over the past few years to realign and rebalance our portfolios in line with our risk appetite framework is reflected in the relative changes in asset classes on our balance sheet; showing an increase in private client and corporate and other lending, and a reduction in lending collateralised by property as a proportion of our book.